 The Didipio Project is held under a Financial or Technical Assistance Agreement ("FTAA") granted by the Philippines Government in 1994.
 The FTAA grants title, exploration and mining rights with a fixed fiscal regime.
-Under the terms of the FTAA, after a period in which the Group can recover development expenditure, capped at 5 years from the start of production, the Group is required to pay the Government of the Republic of the Philippines 60% of the "net revenue" earned from the Didipio Project.
+Under the terms of the FTAA, after a period in which the Group can recover development expenditure, capped at 5 years from the start of production (with any balance to be recovered to be amortised over the following three years), the Group is required to pay the Government of the Republic of the Philippines 60% of the "net revenue" earned from the Didipio Project.
 For the purposes of the FTAA, "net revenue" is generally the net revenues derived from mining operations, less deductions for, amongst other things, expenses relating to mining, processing, marketing, depreciation and certain specified overheads.
 In addition, all taxes paid to the Government and certain specified amounts paid to specified land claim owners shall be included as part of the 60% payable.